CIT2202/basic-CRUD-in-PHP/README.md

 This will copy the contents of this repository into your codespace.

-- Back in the codespace, from the _basic-CRUD-in-PHP_ folder, open _index.php_.
+- From the _basic-CRUD-in-PHP_ folder, open _index.php_.
 Change the connection settings to match your database and enviornment.
 This is the line you need to change

 ```
     $conn = new PDO('mysql:host=localhost;dbname=MyDatabase', 'MyUsername', 'MyPassword');